GaurangTandon/gaurangtandon.github.io/_posts/2023-10-22-javascript-class.markdown

 ## Conclusion

-I hope this post helped you make the jump from JavaScript class syntax to closures.
-At first, it may be a bit hard to understand how we have handled static scoping and local scoping.
-I hope re-reading the examples will make it clearer.
+I hope this post motivated you to make the jump from JavaScript `class` syntax to closures.